Victoria Park Putt Putt and so much more!

 Putt Putt Mini Golf

-The Victoria Park Golf Complex is home to an impressive adult-sized golf course, however it is the quirky putt putt green that is the major drawcard for families, with many children (and adults) eager to test their hand at the beautifully laid-out course.
+The Victoria Park Golf Complex is home to a quirky putt putt green that is a major drawcard for families, with many children (and adults) eager to test their hand at the beautifully laid-out course.
 Spread generously over multiple tree-lined levels, the 18-hole course winds up and around the grounds, over rocky terrain, and around tranquil water features.
 At one stage you even cross over a bridge to get to the final three holes on an elevated level of grounding.

 From before the very first hole, my children took great delight in being able to select their favourite coloured ball and child-sized club each.
 And then the real fun began!